 Solar devices are used to provide alternative power to run various electric and electronic devices such as smart phones, laptops and other household appliances.

 It always has a marked power capacity that shows how much power it can produce and the appliances that it can provide alternative energy to run these devices.

 These devices ranges from running small hand held devices, such as solar lights to the huge capacity types that can power a whole house with lots of appliances being powered with it.

 These alternative energy devices do not generate power themselves instead they simply store up charges into their inbuilt batteries when they are charged from an AC power source or a solar source from a solar panel.

-Though most of the solar lights do not need batteries, I will briefly talk about batteries, their types, the batteries required for solar lights and the difference between NICD and NIMH type of Batteries.
+Though most of the solar lights do not need batteries, I will briefly talk about batteries, their types, the batteries required for solar power lights and the difference between NICD and NIMH type of Batteries.

 What are Batteries?